xswxm/MyIoT/README.md

 Explanation of 'system.cfg':
-1. The very first part named 'SYSTEM' is the section for server itself, other sections below is all for devices.
+1. The very first part named 'DEFUALT' is the section for server itself.

-2. For each section of devices, the title of the section is the name displayed on our client/app, and its items usually contains the ports the device used and the type of the device, which you want to display and control on your client/app.
-That is, if you want the device to be a Switch on your app, then named its 'type' to be Switch
+Explanation of the 'device.py'
+1. You have to modify this file as the devices/sensors I have are not the same as yours, so rmove them as necessary

 Port forwarding:
 1. You can config your router to open certain ports for the server and it can be accessed over the Internet.